Release Date: On VOD now; in theaters July 12th.

-Right off the bat we can tell there's something wrong with this family; the daughter is a downright bitch, the dad is a mewling wreck and a possible creeper, and the son... well, he's like 5, so I guess he's pretty much just a normal kid.
-Since the wife and mother of the family died in a car wreck, they have been plagued by a variety of events that seem to point to a haunting, although the good Doctor investigating things seems to think it's all due to the Daughter being schizophrenic...
+Right off the bat we can tell there's something wrong with this family; the Daughter is a downright bitch, the Dad is a mewling wreck and a possible creeper, and the Son... well, he's like 5, so I guess he's pretty much just a normal kid.
+Since the wife and Mother of the family died in a car wreck, they've all been plagued by a variety of events that seem to point to a haunting, although the good Doctor investigating things seems to think it's all due to the Daughter being schizophrenic...

 |"Mmmmmmmmmmm, Daddy loves you."|

-There were some adequate scares to be found here and there throughout the movie, but every time something got creepy, nothing ended up coming of it; Girl gets possessed and throws people across a room... sit down and have a quiet breakfast together afterwards; insanely creepy and unnatural things are happening right in front of you, just stand there and say "wow, that's crazy."
+There were some adequate scares to be found here and there throughout the movie, but every time something got creepy, nothing ended up coming of it; the girl gets possessed and throws people across a room... sit down and have a quiet breakfast together afterwards; insanely creepy and unnatural things are happening right in front of you, just stand there and say "wow, that's crazy."
 Some of the reactions in the movie just didn't feel real.
-The biggest scare of the movie (which we wont spoil) happens, and then turns into a hurricane.
-The atmosphere just felt uneven.
+The biggest scare of the movie (which we wont spoil) happens, and then the room turns into a hurricane.
+The atmosphere of the whole thing just felt uneven.